x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/org-config-transfer-attributes/active-sync-device-access-rule.md

 - Ent_O365_Hybrid
 - Hybrid
 - M365-email-calendar
-description: "ActiveSync device access rule attributes can be copied by the Hybrid Configuration Wizard from your on-premises organization to Exchange Online to help simplify your hybrid deployment"
+description: "The available ActiveSync device access rule attributes that are copied by the Hybrid Configuration Wizard from your on-premises organization to Exchange Online."
 ---

 # Active sync device access rule attributes